Holidays in Merano

 Hotel Salgart, North Facing Room

-Hotel Salgart's in a fantastic setting.
+Hotel Salgart's in a fantastic setting in Merano.
 It's surrounded by orchards and vineyards with panoramic views of the Etch valley.
-With the endless walking opportunities near the hotel, you'll be spoilt for choice!
+With endless walking opportunities near the hotel, you'll be spoilt for choice!

-A 7 day Merano Mobil Card is included for all Inghams guests
+A Sudtirol Alto Adige Guest Pass is included for all Inghams guests

-The Merano Mobil Card is free when you stay in any of our hotels in Merano.
+All of our hotels offer a guest pass upon check.
 It includes use of regional trains, buses, cable cars and more in the South Tyrol.
 Merano has a fantastic public transport system, and the card is brilliant for getting you around the town and up into the mountains for your walks, or to nearby cities such as Bolzano.

-The card includes free use of the following buses and trains:
+The card includes free use of the following:

-• The PostBus Switzerland between Mals and Müstair
+• The PostBus Switzerland service between Malles/Mals and Müstair (in Switzerland)

 Things to do in Merano

-Merano's thermal baths are a perfect way to relax and unwind after a day of walking in the beautiful mountains.
-At the spa you'll find everything from Finish saunas to steam rooms, plus 25 pools, each unique in it's own way.
-Be sure to make use of the outdoor pools, where you can swim from inside to outside and be met with the amazing mountain scenery - dreamy!
+Merano's thermal baths are the perfect place to relax and unwind after a day of walking in the mountains.
+At the spas you'll find everything from Finish saunas to steam rooms, plus 25 pools, each unique in it's own way.
+Be sure to make use of the outdoor pools, some of which have wonderful mountain views- dreamy!

 Cycling is a great way to see the area.
-Dedicated bike paths make it easy for all the family to go out and explore.
+Dedicated bike paths make it easy for families to head out exploring.
 Be sure to take your camera to capture the amazing scenery as you go.
-Or grab your tennis racket, for a match of tennis in one of the nine courts in Merano.
-Visit in the summer and be treated to live music and entertainment every Tuesday evening from the 12 July to 16 August.
-Each week takes the theme of a new decade with shows including dancing, laser and vintage cars.
+Or, grab your tennis racket, for a match of tennis on one of Merano's various courts.
+In the summer you may be lucky enough to stumble on some live music and entertainment, which livens up the streets.

-This region is well known for its wine and beer thanks to its Mediterranean climate.
+This region is well known for its wine thanks to its Mediterranean climate.
 Orchards and vineyards line the mountains and stretch down to the town.
-We recommend visiting Castel Rametz, a wine museum where you can take a guided walk around and try the wine.
-There are a number of Michelin-starred restaurants here for fine dining and local, family-run places, too.
+We recommend visiting Castel Rametz, a wine museum where you can take a guided walk around the ancient Roman wine cellar and try the delicious wine.
+There are also a number of Michelin-starred restaurants in Merano as well as local, family-run places, too.
 Our go-to dish is Schlutzer.
 It's a traditional handmade ravioli dish stuffed with spinach, onion, nutmeg, and covered in butter - delicious!

 Good to know